MeganMFisher/fullstack-react-auth0/README.md

     ```

 3. Create a div with a className of App.
 Inside the div add an img tag with the src of logo.
 Then add an a tag with an href directed to the REACT_APP_LOGIN in your .env file.
-The a tags will surround a Login button.
+The a tags will surround a Login button. **Be sure to restart your frontend so it will pick up your change to the .env file.**

     ```
     <div className='App'>